geoffreyoliaro/vigilant-parakeet/README.md

 not have the time to complete the whole assignment, please just send us as much as you have managed to complete.

-For all of the tasks below, we'd like to see an answer in Python.
+For all of the tasks below, we'd like to see an answer in PHP.
 However if you would rather provide a similar solution in another language that better shows your programming facility, we will be happy to review it instead.